emerbrito/dataverse-client-messaging/README.md

 Start by creating a dispatcher, which could be by instantiating the generic `MessageDispatcher<TMessage>` or extending it.
 Then create message handlers to handle the messages.

-Let your DI container take care of the the dispatcher and handlers initialization (see the Dependency Injection section for details).
+You can also let your DI container take care of the the dispatcher and handlers initialization (see the Dependency Injection section for details).

 ### Creating a dispatcher

-Using the generic dispatcher to push string messages down to one or more handlers:
+A generic dispatcher to push string messages down to one or more handlers:

 ``` csharp
 public class HandleServiceBusFunction